 - Japan International Cooperation Center

-**Universities Participating by Providing Information Kits (20) (in random order)
+**The Japanese Universities that Provided Information Kits (20) (in random order)

 - Obihiro University of Agriculture and Veterinary Medicine

 - Tohoku University, Graduate School of Biomedical Engineering